mjheitland/tfvpce/README.md

 + 1 service provider VPC with 1 ec2
 + 1 service consumer VPC with 1 ec2

-## generate a keypair to access EC2 instances
+## Generate a keypair to access EC2 instances

     ssh-keygen